-The three main goals Germany wants to reach with this transition, are: to increase the use of renewables in their energy mix, to use less energy and produce less emissions, and finally, to close all of their 17 nuclear power stations by 2022.
+The three main goals Germany wants to reach with this transition, are: to increase the use of renewables in their energy mix, to use less energy and produce less emissions, and finally, to close their 3 remaining nuclear power stations by 2022.

 Despite using the most amount of energy in all of Europe, Germany relies heavily on other countries for the majority of its energy sources.
 For example, Russia provide Germany with 80-90% of the oil, gas and coal they use, and some of the uranium they need for their nuclear power stations.

 Relying on other countries for two-thirds of your energy supply is not very secure.
 This is where the Energiewende comes in.